ghanavat/codingmarvels_blog/_posts/2018-12-26-wasmIntro.markdown

 I think everyone or every beginner to WASM would be struggling a little bit to understand or make sense of it at the first place.
 This is including myself by the way.
  <!--more-->

-There are plenty different websites with similar topic as mine here.
+There are plenty websites with similar topic as mine here.
 My goal is to give you guys very brief introduction to WASM.
 By all means you can refer to the <u><a href='https://webassembly.org/' target='_blank'>WebAssembly</a></u> website and learn more.
 If you like to delve into more technical discussion, refer to the <u><a href='https://developer.mozilla.org' target='_blank'>MDN</a></u> site and navigate to the WebAssembly topic.

 If you've noticed anything wrong with this post, please leave a comment for me.
 I would be delighted to read your comments and reply to them.